ATX92614/camera-monitor/FTP_SERVER.md

 ### App backend architecture

-Add a new “service” in `src-tauri/src/main.rs` (or a dedicated module later) with:
+Add a new "service" in `src-tauri/src/main.rs` (or a dedicated module later) with:

 - **State**
   - `running: bool`